MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

     make_exchange_transformer("t", "u"))
 ```

-Which produces a nice simplified expression for the singes part of the CCSD
+Which produces a nice simplified expression for the singles part of the CCSD
 equations.

 #### Doubles Equations